 Lenora Champagne came to New York from Louisiana to be a painter, but found her voice in performance.
 She collaborates with sculptors and designers, composers and media artists on large-scale work, and also makes solo performances.
 An alumna of New Dramatists, she has been working as a performance and theatre artist since 1981.

 Her multiple awards include fellowships from the New York Foundation for the Arts in playwriting and solo performance, support and grant awards from the N.E.A. and NYSCA, and residencies at MacDowell, Yaddo, and Bogliasco.
 She lived in Japan on a Fulbright in 2012-13.

-Champagne's publications include Out from Under: Texts by Women Performance Artists and performance texts, plays and essays published by Smith & Krauss and in Plays and Playwrights 2009, Performing Arts Journal, Performance Research, Women and Performance Journal, Chain and The Iowa Review.
-She is Professor of Theatre and Performance at Purchase College, SUNY.
+Champagne's publications include New World Plays, Out from Under: Texts by Women Performance Artists, The Singing: a cyberspace opera in Epic Plays II, TRACES/fades in Plays and Playwrights 2009, Dusk in PAJ and performance texts and essays in Performance Research, Women and Performance, PAJ, Chain and The Iowa Review.
+She has a Ph.D. from NYU and is Professor of Theatre and Performance at Purchase College, SUNY.